BlueBrain/nexus/README.md

 ## More information

-The Blue Brain Nexus [documentation] offers more information about the software, its [architecture](https://bluebrainnexus.io/docs/additional-info/architecture/index.html), an [api reference] and the current [roadmap].
+The Blue Brain Nexus [documentation] offers more information about the software, its [architecture], an [api reference] and the current [roadmap].

 Please head over to the [getting started] section for a description of various options on running Nexus and